 An assessment follow-up letter may also be issued after the second quarter to notify a licensee that a cross-cutting theme or cross-cutting issue (CCI) was identified.
 This letter can be combined with the inspection plan transmittal letter issued.

 The assessment follow-up letter should be emailed to ROPassessment.Resource@nrc.gov.
-The ROP website will be updated to reflect the Action Matrix information discussed in the most recent assessment follow-up letter.
+The ROP website will be updated as necessary to reflect the Action Matrix information discussed in the most recent assessment follow-up letter.
 Example assessment follow-up language can be found in Exhibit 4 (not publicly available).
 If security-related information, which is a type of Sensitive Unclassified Non-Safeguards Information (SUNSI), must be discussed in the assessment follow-up letter, it shall be provided to the licensee in a separate non-publicly available correspondence.
-Agency policy regarding SUNSI is provided in Management Directive 12.6, “NRC Unclassified Information Program.”
+Agency policy regarding SUNSI is provided in Management Directive 12.6, “NRC Controlled Unclassified Information (CUI) Program.”

 07.02 Quarterly Review